camipawlak/camipawlak.github.io/_pages/teaching_and_mentoring.md

 My teaching and mentoring philosophy is centered on inspiring curiosity, encouraging independent inquiry, and equipping students with the skills to apply the scientific process both in their careers and everyday lives.
 I strive to create an environment where students feel valued, supported, and empowered to take ownership of their learning.
 Through clear expectations and consistent guidance, I help them develop confidence in technical skills and research methodologies.

 Ultimately, my goal is for students leaving my lab or classroom to not only gain expertise but also a deeper appreciation for scientific exploration.
 For a detailed overview of the students I have mentored and the research projects I have advised, please refer to my CV.

+Interested in getting involved in research?
+Please send me an email: camipawlak @ g.ucla.edu